stuchly/tviblindi/README.md

 # tviblindi
-This package is under development and issues during installation should be expected.
+This package is under development and depends on several libraries - issues during installation should be expected.

 We recommend to pull the docker container provided with all dependencies and Rstudio server